 What does that mean in practice?
 If your company processes or stores customer information or data overseas, you must first obtain the consent of any individuals concerned.
 Similarly, any third-party company you rely on for marketing or relationship management services that’s based overseas will need to adhere to relevant GDPR stipulations, too.

 This can be spelt out in any online enquiry or confirmation forms your company might be using – as well as in your online privacy statement.

 The bottom line

 At the end of the day, your company’s compliance with GDPR is crucial.
 Some of the stipulations on obtaining consent might seem trivial – and they can certainly be a pain.
-But if your company is found to be noncompliant with GDPR, the financial repercussions could absolutely ruin your business.
+But if your company is found to not be compliant with GDPR, the financial repercussions could ruin your business.

-That being said, there are plenty of ways to work around GDPR in order to establish prosperous marketing and business processes.
-A lot of this is common sense – and when in doubt, you should seek guidance from the ICO.
+That being said, there are plenty of ways to work around GDPR to establish prosperous marketing and business processes.
+A lot of this is common sense – when in doubt, you should seek guidance from the ICO.